Wintellect/MSLearn/Object-Oriented Programming in Python/includes/1-classes.md

 	print(dir(myVar))
 	```

-	Notice the output shows that the type of `myVar` is `__main__.myClass`. `__main__` is the scope in which this code is executing.
+	The output shows that the type of `myVar` is `__main__.myClass`. `__main__` is the scope in which this code is executing.
 A scope is a kind of container that holds pieces of code together.
 You don't see a scope for the `int` type because `int` is defined outside the scope of the current application.
 You see `__main__` for `myClass` because you defined `myClass` within the current application.
 It's the default scope, but you don't need to worry about it for now.
 The important takeaway, for the moment, is that `myVar` is an instance of the `myClass` class.

 Also notice that you get default methods with your new class.
 Python provides a class with these default methods to perform essential tasks.
 However, the methods aren't really functional now.
 It's simply a good idea to know that they exist.
-As you continue with this module, the information will become more relevant.
+As you continue with this module, this information will become more relevant.